hammerheim-game/hammerheim-rules/5-warbands.md

 Profile M WS BS S T W I A Ld

 4 3 3 3 3 1 3 1 7
-Weapons/Armour: The Sigmarite Sisters may be equipped with weapons and armour chosen from the Sisters of Sigmar Equipment list.
+Weapons/Armor: The Sigmarite Sisters may be equipped with weapons and armor chosen from the Sisters of Sigmar Equipment list.

 0-10 Novices